 Ebooks are effective lead magnets.
 Millions of marketers can’t be (always) wrong.
 And eBooks can be a great marketing channel for your blog or business.
 Creating an eBook has traditionally been a laborious task.
 Not so long ago, it was also expensive.
 It’s all well writing your book content in Word or Google Docs but how do you make it into something people can download and share?
 Designrr claims to make producing an eBook easier than the old way of doing it.
 Here's a full review of Designrr from a marketer's point of view.

-By clicking on some links in this post, I may receive a commission on purchases.
+By purchasing products via certain links in this post, I may receive a commission.
 This in no way increases the cost to you.
 As well as running my agency, I’m a marketer and blogger that likes to thoroughly research new software.
-By writing about software I recommend (and I only write about software I use) I can understand them better.
+By only writing about the software I actually use I can recommend products based on experience.
 Sharing my finding also helps others.
 Thanks for your support.

 Quick Designrr Features